 - Be firm in your plank position

-By this, I mean High plank.
+By this, I mean high plank.
 Your hands should be directly under your shoulders or slightly more full (not out super wide).
-Strong plank position means your hips, heels and shoulders are all in line with each other, and your core is turned on to tuck your pelvis under.
+A strong plank position means your hips, heels and shoulders are all in line with each other, and your core is turned on to tuck your pelvis under.
 Once you have mastered the high plank position, your push-ups will not only be a bit easier, but you will be activating more muscles in your body.

 - Only Your Shoulders and Elbows move!

 The only thing that should change in your strong plank position is the shoulder and elbow movement.
 Imagine your chest is dropping to the floor under control.
 Your spine, hips and legs stay strong in the plank.
 Lockout the elbows at the top of your push up and imagine you are pulling your shoulder blades apart at the top.
 When you drop your chest, let your shoulder blades come together, and your elbows go at a 45-degree angle.